Consensys/armlet/README.md

 maximum timeout, the shorter the geometric succession of the 10 probes allotted to an analysis request will be.

-To make this clear, if you only want to wait a; maximum of two minutes, then the first delay will be 0.3 seconds, while the delay before last poll will be about half a minute.
+To make this clear, if you only want to wait a maximum of two minutes, then the first delay will be 0.3 seconds, while the delay before last poll will be about half a minute.
 If on the other hand you want to wait up to 2 hours, then the first delay will be 9 seconds, and the last one will